ArtemGudtsev/Dicten/README.md

 # Dicten
 Educational project about steganography way resistant to frequency analysis.
+MIT license.
+No guarantee in any way.
+Act with respect to society and local law in your country.

 ## Pyhon
 Tested with 3.9.5